8bit-wraith/cloud-init-pxe/cloud-init-pxe-docs/docs/selfhosting.md

 #### Role structure

-The netbootxyz Ansible [role](https://github.com/cloud-init-pxe/cloud-init-pxe/tree/master/roles/netbootxyz) is located in the main netboot.xyz repository.
+The cloudinitpxecom Ansible [role](https://github.com/cloud-init-pxe/cloud-init-pxe/tree/master/roles/cloudinitpxecom) is located in the main netboot.xyz repository.
 Most of the logic for netboot.xyz is contained in these areas:

 * `defaults/main.yml` - Consists default settings for deployment, OS versions, Utilities, and Bootloaders
 * `tasks/*` - Contains all tasks for rendering templates and compiling iPXE bootloaders